bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 following this guide you will avoid most of those problems.

 ## TLDNR
-On a build server with an appropriate cross compilation suite installed run the following commands to download and compile Samba v4.14.6 for the Seagate Central
+On a build server with the "arm-sc-linux-gnueabi-" cross compilation suite installed, run the following commands to download and compile Samba v4.14.6 for the Seagate Central

     # Download this project to the build host
     git clone https://github.com/bertofurth/Seagate-Central-Samba.git